lobs-core Β· Standalone Agent Runtime

 Workflow Engine

-19 workflow definitions.
-DAG execution with state machines, conditional branching, and rollback.
-Event-driven triggers and cron scheduling built-in.
+DAG execution with state machines, conditional branching, rollback, event-driven triggers, and cron scheduling.

 Model Chooser

-5-tier cost-aware model selection.
-Per-agent fallback chains.
-Cheapest model that can handle the task wins, always.
+Five-tier cost-aware model selection with per-agent fallback chains.
+The cheapest model that can handle the task wins.

 Circuit Breaker